evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 The Honda e:Ny1, with dimensions of 4390 mm in length, 1790 mm in width, and  mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
 You can choose between 1 different paint colors when ordering this model.

-You can select from multiple wheel options in different sizes on the Honda e:Ny1, allowing you to customize your vehicle to suit your style and driving preferences.
+The Honda e:Ny1 offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 There is only one roof option for this model.